Walachul/milestone4/README.md

 1. Forum app - Necessity for the community members to talk about different topics.
 Topics need to be categorized and also moderated by admins.
 2. Apps departments - This app will be created for different towns where the Romanian Alpine Club has departments in order to organize the members there and to share info if required only with that department's members.
-3. Report app - Automatically generate a monthly/yearly report with different information
-4. Membership card - This app will generate automatically a card with the member's details, that will be loaded in .jpeg format and can be downloaded from member's profile.
-5. Membership app - App to automatically pay for a type of membership(yearly)(regular, standard, retired) and also payment for registration(only once).
+3. Membership app - App to automatically pay for a type of membership(yearly)(regular, standard, retired) and also payment for registration(only once).
 Whoever registers before a date mentioned, can get a -10% discount.

-6. **Admin functionalities**
+4. **Admin functionalities**
      - honeypot django app - in order to notify the admin if someone else is trying to access the admin panel;
      - mail to admin(s) when someone registers to get approval from him(django-registration-redux > admin approval backend);
      - mail to admin(s) when someone buys merchandise, in order to be shipped to the address mentioned in the order form;

-7. eLearning - eLearning platform to share written information and/or video courses
+5. eLearning - eLearning platform to share written information and/or video courses

 # Technologies Used